 These are the most important needs a human has, and they must be secured for survival.
 Accordingly, we’ll examine each of these core requirements below.

 Because most survival situations occur on dry ground, right here on planet Earth where oxygen is plentiful, many people forget about this need.
-However, there are a number of easily envisioned circumstances in which oxygen would not be readily available.
+However, you can easily envision a number of circumstances in which oxygen would not be readily available.

 For example, a motorist whose car slides off the road and flips upside down in a lake will quickly learn about the importance of oxygen.
 Oxygen is also a limiting factor for those who’ve been the victim of avalanches, mud-slides or similar occurrences.